xinhaoyuan/layout-machi/README.md

 `machi.default_editor` can be used, or see below on creating editors.
 You can create multiple layouts with different names and share the same editor.

-## Editor
+## The layout editor and commands

+### Starting editor in lua

-Call `editor = machi.editor.create()` to create an editor.
+Call `local editor = machi.editor.create()` to create an editor.
 To edit the layout `l` on screen `s`, call `editor.start_interactive(s = awful.screen.focused(), l = awful.layout.get(s))`.

-### The layout editing command
+### Basic usage

-The editing starts with the open area of the entire workarea, takes commands to split the current area into multiple sub-areas, then recursively edits each of them.
+The editing command starts with the open region of the entire workarea, perform "operations" to split the current region into multiple sub-regions, then recursively edits each of them.
-The editor is keyboard driven, each command is a key with optional digits (namely `D`) before it as parameter (or multiple parameters depending on the command).
+The layout is defined by a sequence of operations as a layout command.
+The layout editor allows users to interactively input their commands and shows the resulting layouts on screen, with the following auxiliary functions:

-1. `Up`/`Down`: restore to the history command sequence
+1. `Up`/`Down`: restore to the history command
-2. `h`/`v`: split the current region horizontally/vertically into `#D` regions.
-The split will respect the ratio of digits in `D`.
-3. `w`: Take the last two digits from `D` as `D = ...AB` (1 if `D` is shorter than 2 digits), and split the current region equally into A rows and B columns.
-If no digits are provided at all, behave the same as `Space`.
-4. `d`: Take the argument in the format of `A0B`, where `A` and `B` do not contain any `0`, apply `h` with argument `A` unless `A` is shorter than 2 digits.
-On each splitted region, apply `v` with argument `B` unless `B` is shorter than 2 digit.
-Does nothing if the argument is ill-formed.
-5. `s`: shift the current editing region with other open regions.
-If digits are provided, shift for that many times.
-6. `Space` or `-`: Without parameters, close the current region and move to the next open region.
-With digits, set the maximum depth of splitting (the default depth is 2).
-7. `Enter`/`.`: close all open regions.
-When all regions are closed, press `Enter` will save the layout and exit the editor.
-8. `Backspace`: undo the last command.
+2. `Backspace`: undo the last command.
-9. `Escape`: exit the editor without saving the layout.
+3. `Escape`: exit the editor without saving the layout.
+4. `Enter`: when all regions are defined, hit enter will save the layout.

+### Layout command

+As aforementioned, command a sequence of operations.
+There are three kinds of operations:

+1. Operations taking argument string and parsed as multiple numbers.

+   `h` (horizontally split), `v` (vertically split), `w` (grid split), `d` (draft split)

+2. Operations taking argument string as a single number.

+   `s` (shifting active region)

+3. Operation not taking argument.

+   `.` (Finish all regions), `-` (Finish the current region), `;` (No-op)

+Argument string are composed of numbers and `,`.
+If the string contains `,`, it will be used to split argument into multiple numbers.
+Otherwise, each digit in the string will be treated as a separated number in type 1 ops.

+Each operation may take argument string either from before (such as `22w`) or after (such as `w22`).
+When any ambiguity arises, operation before always take the argument after.
+So `h11v` is interpreted as `h11` and `v`.

 For examples: